rationalagents/gemstateio-groups/CONTRIBUTING.md

 - Focus on creating things using technology in Idaho
 - Have Idaho basis (based in Idaho or on the border.)
 Livestream/video-conference/Slack/IRC meetings with Idaho basis are good too!
-- Should use public Meetup.com or public Facebook group for event scheduling so http://gemstate.io can work its magic (an iCalendar/ics URL also works, but doesn't support RSVP yet)
+- Should use public Meetup.com or public Facebook group for event scheduling so https://www.gemstate.io can work its magic (an iCalendar/ics URL also works, but doesn't support RSVP yet)
-- Must have a URL explaining what the group's about (a Meetup.com/Facebook URL often suffices for this)
+- Should have a URL explaining what the group's about (a meetup.com or Facebook URL often suffices for this)
 - Should have a Code of Conduct so people understand what the group considers acceptable inclusive behavior.
 This should be easily discoverable at the URL.